Yu Narukami: Character creation

 In retrospective, Hashino claimed that Yu was written as a character who would be the driving force of the narrative, most notably to contrast how he is originally from a city with his coming to a country.
 As a result, when asked about why Persona 4 did not include an alternative female protagonist like Persona 3 Portable, Hashino felt it was because Yu would feel more natural as a result.
+Soejima also believes Narukami's appeal was too forced in retrospect and wanted the next lead, Joker from Persona 5 to be different from his predecessor.